 - access to careers advice to help you decide whether starting a business is right for you

-- advice and mentoring including access to alumni to help you from concept to start-up and beyond
+- advice and mentoring including access to alumni to help you from concept to start-up and beyond.

-You could take advantage of workshops to help you develop your knowledge and grow your ideas.
+You could take advantage of Spark start-up workshops to help you develop your knowledge and grow your ideas.
 We hold an annual enterprise boot camp to help you learn about the practical aspects of starting a business, networking events and access to our experienced business mentors.

 Our students and graduates can access professional office space, meeting rooms and business advisors through the Leeds Innovation Centre.
-You could also join the entrepreneurs society to improve your entrepreneurial skills.
+You could also join the Entrepreneurs Society to improve your entrepreneurial skills.